This site introduces ideas how you can drain your dog’s excess energy in various fun ways. All the games have been tested by my energetic dog Miki.

 If you find this site useful and you want to support me, you can donate free amount via Paypal - the link is located on the Info -site.
-Alternatively you can send bitcoins to the adress shown on the Info –site.
+Alternatively you can send bitcoins to the address shown on the Info –site.

-Miki (means small in inuite language) was born on August 2012.
+Miki (means small in Inuit language) was born on August 2012.
 He is a mixed-breed dog.
 Miki’s mother is an Alaskan Malamute and his father is a Finnish Lapphund, so that’s why we call Miki a minimute.
 In his heart, he is 100% malamute.
-Miki’s litter had 8 puppies, and he was the puppy number one.
+Miki’s litter had 8 puppies and he was the puppy number one.
 He was always the first to eat, he was the first that came to greed us when we first met the dogs and we were told that Miki used to eat his parents foods as well.